Skip to main content

 Claude comes in three flavors.
 Not because companies love making things complicated.
 Because different tasks need different tools.

-• Opus 4.5 is the heavyweight.
+• Opus 4.6 is the heavyweight.
 You throw your hardest problems at it.
 Complex analysis.
 Deep reasoning.
 The stuff that melts other AI's brains.
+It's the king of agentic AI in 2026.

 • Sonnet 4.5 is the workhorse.
 Fast enough for daily use.
 Smart enough for most tasks.
-This is what you're probably using right now.
+This is the balance of intelligence and speed.

 • Haiku 4.5 is the sprinter.
 Blazing fast.
 Lighter weight.
 Perfect when you need 10,000 quick responses instead of one slow masterpiece.